Strawberry Naked Cake with Rose Buttercream

 - Remove from heat and stir in rosewater.
 Let cool completely before filling the cake.

-- Preheat oven to 325 degrees F. Grease two 6 x 2-inch cake pans with baking spray.
+- Preheat oven to 325 degrees F. Grease four 6 x 2-inch cake pans or two 8-inch cake pans with baking spray.
 Line with parchment and grease the parchment.

 - In the bowl of an electric mixer, combine the dry ingredients and mix on low-speed until well blended.